RedZONERROR/BReflection/README.md

 ---

-**Note**: This is an independent fork.
-For the original BlackReflection project, visit: https://github.com/CodingGay/BlackReflection
+**Note**: BReflection is an independent project based on BlackReflection.
+For the original project, visit: https://github.com/CodingGay/BlackReflection